 About traveling from Naples to Positano

-Naples and Positano exemplify the best the Italian coast has to offer: the birthplace of pizza, otherwise known as Naples, and the relaxed coastal village of Positano with its colorful coast line and gorgeous sea views.
+Naples and Positano exemplify the best the Italian coast has to offer: the birthplace of pizza, otherwise known as Naples, and the relaxed coastal village of Positano with its colorful coastline and gorgeous sea views.
 In each you can enjoy rich culture, beautiful architecture, and of course, fantastic food!

 The journey between Naples and Positano is rich in both beauty and history.
 Whether you decide to visit Pompeii, the city famously frozen in time, or stop at the Cantine del Vesuvio for a glass of local wine, this trip has a little something to offer for everyone.
 By booking a private transfer with Daytrip you can take in all these sights and enjoy a leisurely ride to make this journey truly unforgettable.